-JFC's experience and expertise in the stormwater sector lead to the development of the HydroChamber, a thermoplastic culvert for stormwater management.
-It was developed to satisfy engineers, architects, local authorities and contractors.
-Other JFC products in the same sector include CorriPipeTM (corrugated twin wall H.D.P.E. drainage pipe) and the Hydro-Valve vortex flow control device.
+Our experience and expertise in the stormwater sector lead to the development of the HydroChamber, a thermoplastic culvert for stormwater management.
+It was developed to satisfy Engineers, Architects, local authorities and Contractors.
+Our other products in the same sector include CorriPipeTM (corrugated twin wall H.D.P.E. drainage pipe) and the Hydro-Valve vortex flow control device.